What are the Injections One has to Take during IVF Treatment?

 You have read that a woman needs to take multiple medications and injections until now.
 But what is the use and purpose of the same?

-During the IVF procedure, a woman needs to be stimulated with injected medicines or fertility shots that will help promote multiple egg developments.
+During the IVF procedure, a woman needs to be stimulated with injected medicines or fertility shots that will help promote multiple egg development.
 Therefore, these injections are given through a tiny needle, like insulin is given to diabetic patients.

 Two different types of injectable medicines are given during IVF cycles, one is to stimulate egg development, and the other is to keep the eggs from ovulating prematurely.
 These medications trigger the release of different hormones that help stimulate egg maturation and production while regulating ovulation.
 Women are made more fertile with these injections during embryo transfer and retrieval procedures, improving their chances of a successful pregnancy.